Echoes of War in the West Bank

 WEST BANK | OCT. & NOV.
 2023

 On October 7, 2023, Hamas, the Palestinian Islamist militant group, orchestrated a meticulously planned series of coordinated attacks from the Gaza Strip into bordering areas in Israel.
-This occurred on a Sabbath day and coincided with Jewish holidays.
-Hamas aimed for a devastating impact, intending to cause a massacre of 1,200 Israeli civilians and the abduction of over 250 individuals.
+This took place on a Sabbath day and coincided with Jewish holidays.
+Hamas aimed to inflict a devastating impact, intending to cause a massacre of 1,200 Israeli civilians and the abduction of over 240 individuals.

 The multi-pronged invasion involved approximately 3,000 militants breaching the Gaza–Israel barrier, catching Israeli forces off guard.
 This well-coordinated assault marked a significant escalation in hostilities, posing a grave threat to the security and well-being of the affected communities.